Alf Stewart: In popular culture

 One of the character's most noted traits is his use of Australian slang and bush expressions, including "flamin galah", "stone the flamin' crows", and "strike me roan".
-In 2014, Stephanie Packer of the Herald Sun reported that the use of slang words, like those favoured by Alf, was decreasing in Australia, and television was the one of the only remaining places to hear them.
+In 2014, Stephanie Packer of the Herald Sun reported that the use of slang words, like those favoured by Alf, was decreasing in Australia, and television was one of the only remaining places to hear them.

 In 2010, a video featuring a parody version of the character was created and posted online by an artist known as "Mr Doodleburger".
 The parody showed a dark and sinister parallel universe/alternate version of the character, who would routinely torture people and kept a variety of characters from this parallel version of Home and Away in his "rape dungeon".

 The videos featuring the character were created by using original footage from Home and Away, with new voice tracks added in.
 The parody was successful, with the initial clip receiving 5.4 million views.
 It also developed a cult following.
 A Facebook page dedicated to the videos was soon set up.
 News outlets claimed the Facebook page and the videos were pro-rape, leading for some to call for the social networking site to be more closely monitored.
 However, other sections of the media have pointed out that the Facebook page is merely a reference to the parody videos, and not promoting rape at all.

 Reception

 For his portrayal of Alf, Meagher was nominated for Most Popular Actor at the 2008 Digital Spy Soap Awards.
 In 2010, Meagher won the Gold Logie at the Logie Awards.
 He was also nominated for Most Popular Actor.
 Meagher won the Most Popular Actor Logie Award in 2018.
 That same year, he won Best Daytime Star at the Inside Soap Awards.
 Meagher received a nomination for Most Popular Actor at the 2019 Logie Awards.
 In 2022, Meagher received nominations for the Gold Logie for Most Popular Personality on Australian Television and Most Popular Actor.
+The following year, he received a nominated for Most Popular Actor.

 The episode featuring Alf's breakdown following the suicide of an army mate, Jeff Marshall, who served with him in Vietnam, won the 1998 Australian Film Institute Award for Best Episode in a Television Drama Serial and was presented to director Russell Webb.
 The episode featuring Alf's late wife Ailsa showing him a vision of Summer Bay without him won the 2003 Australian Writers' Guild Award for Best Episode in a Television Serial.
 It was presented to the episode's writer Coral Drouyn.